Dr. Joshua Barnett

 Co-President and Chief Learning Officer

-Dr. Joshua Barnett is president and chief learning officer for NIET, responsible for the organization's partnerships and services.
+Dr. Joshua Barnett is co-president and chief learning officer for NIET, responsible for the organization's partnerships and services.
 Barnett also serves as the principal investigator for NIET's federal projects.

 Barnett takes on this position after serving as the organization's senior vice president of research and evaluation.
 In that role, he led NIET's research agenda and production of evidentiary support for all initiatives and grant programs.
 He also directed all external evaluation projects and research services.